 2. Provide an opt out option

 Generally, recipients need to be able to opt-out of your messages.
-Please check our article on How to create an opt in / opt out
+Please check our article on Automatic SMS Subscriptions (Opt-in/Opt-out).

 Some countries are stricter than others regarding this rule, and some operators may even have their own standards in this regard.

-- Let you know if they don’t want to receive any more of your messages (How to set up opt in/opt out automatic SMS subscription).
+- Let you know if they don’t want to receive any more of your messages.

 3. SMS Character limit